 docker pull wordpress: latest

-This command fetches the latest WordPress image from the official repository.
+The command enables retrieval of the newest WordPress image that resides in the official repository.

-6. Configure WordPress: Create a wp-config.php file with the necessary WordPress configuration in your WordPress-config directory.
+Write and place a wp-config.php file containing WordPress configuration details inside your WordPress-config directory.
 Here’s a minimal example:

 Code: